RPI-DSPlab/MIAE/README.md

-# MIAE (Membership inference attacks and evalution)
+# MIAE (Membership Inference Attacks and Evaluation)
 a toolbox that implements different membership inference attacks and benchmark.